Top 9 Catering Services and Online Platforms, Compared

 Cons:

-• Almost any restaurant can join.
-Curation / vetting is limited, so it’s hard to narrow down which are the best for your office.
+Since almost any restaurant can join, curation and vetting is limited.
+This makes it hard to narrow down which are the best for your office.

-• Focus is on typical food ordering.
-What is important for dinner may be different for office lunch (e.g. punctuality, professionalism, budget).
+Focus is on traditional food delivery which means a lot of options more tailored for dinner at home than office lunch (e.g. punctuality, professionalism, budget).

-DoorDash is also a popular tool when it comes to ordering food.
-Unlike Grubhub where many of the deliveries are done by the restaurants themselves, DoorDash has a fleet of contract drivers to pick up and deliver to you, which means you can order food from restaurants who are further away from you.
-DoorDash has also started offering more tools for offices like corporate gift cards.
+DoorDash is the most popular platform for food delivery in the USA.
+Unlike Grubhub where many of the deliveries are done by the restaurants themselves, DoorDash has a fleet of contract drivers to pick up and deliver to you.
+This fleet enables customers to order food from restaurants which are further away.
+DoorDash has also started offering more tools for offices like DoorDash gift cards.

 Pros: